 Interested in signing up as a mentee to be matched with a mentor?
 Click here.

 As long as you’ve been studying English in your major or minor for more than one year we’d be happy to have you as a mentor!
 Don’t think that you have to be an example of a perfect English student - sometimes a terrible warning can be equally effective.
-(BONUS: As a mentor, you get a free slice of cake at each FAVA bake sale!)
+(BONUS: As a mentor, you get a free slice of cake each semester at one of our FAVA bake sales!)

 Interested in becoming a mentor?
 Click here.